getml/getml.com/src/docs/user_guide/concepts/deployment/index.md

-As soon as you have trained a pipeline, whitelisted it for external access using its [`deploy`][getml.pipeline.Pipeline.deploy] method, and configured the getML monitor for [remote access][remote-access], you can transform new data into features or make predictions on them using these endpoints:
+As soon as you have trained a pipeline, whitelisted it for external access using its [`deploy`][getml.pipeline.Pipeline.deploy] method, and configured the getML monitor for [remote access][remote-access-anchor], you can transform new data into features or make predictions on them using these endpoints:

 - [Transform endpoint: `http://localhost:1709/transform/PIPELINE_NAME`][deployment-transform]